 Applicants for this program are required to pay at least 50% of the cost of the adaptive software and equipment and MCB, if the application is approved, pays the remaining portion.

 Approved January 12, 2010

 The Missouri Council of the Blind (MCB) created this Adaptive Technology Grants Program to help fulfill its mission of enriching the lives of legally blind Missourians.
 Adaptive technology can be very expensive so MCB understands why many legally blind Missourians are not benefiting from its use.
 Through its matching funds grant program, MCB helps legally blind Missourians obtain adaptive technology by matching each applicant dollar for dollar toward the purchase of adaptive technology.

 II.
 Adaptive Technology

 For the purpose of this grant program, adaptive technology is considered hardware, software, electronics, equipment, etc. that is standalone or works in conjunction with a computer that makes it possible for blind people to do things that sighted people can already do without using adaptive technology.

 The Adaptive Technology Grants Program widely covers both hardware and software based adaptive technology, including upgrades and maintenance agreements, and narrowly covers computer systems as required by or used in conjunction with accompanying adaptive technology, such as screen magnification software, screen reader software, or a scanning system.
-Purchase of a computer along with or for use with accompanying adaptive technology is only eligible for up to a four hundred dollar matching funds grant.
+Purchase of a computer along with or for use with accompanying adaptive technology is only eligible for up to a $400 matching funds grant.
 Only new adaptive technology and computers are covered, including adaptive technology upgrades to newer versions; used or previously owned adaptive technology and computers are not covered.